rudderlabs/rudder-sdk-python/README.md

-﻿# What is RudderStack?
+# What is RudderStack?

-**Short answer:**
+[RudderStack](https://rudderstack.com/) is a **customer data pipeline** tool for collecting, routing and processing data from your websites, apps, cloud tools, and data warehouse.

-Rudder is an open-source Segment alternative written in Go, built for the enterprise. .
+More information on RudderStack can be found [here](https://github.com/rudderlabs/rudder-server).

-**Long answer:**
+## RudderStack Python SDK

-Rudder is a platform for collecting, storing and routing customer event data to dozens of tools.
-Rudder is open-source, can run in your cloud environment (AWS, GCP, Azure or even your data-centre) and provides a powerful transformation framework to process your event data on the fly.
+RudderStack’s Python SDK allows you to track your customer event data from your Python code.
+Once enabled, the event requests hit the RudderStack servers.
+RudderStack then routes the events to the specified destination platforms as configured by you.

 ## Getting Started with Python SDK